 Despite three injections of local anesthesia and painkillers to dull the pain, I could feel every puncture from the stitches in my arm.
 At the time, I assumed I was a giant baby or the doctor actually had no idea what he was doing.
 It was until a few years ago that I learned the likely culprit of my sensitivity to pain.
 The responsible party was my two little variant melanocortin 1 receptor alleles, MC1R, better known as the redhead gene.

-On average, gingers need 20 percent more general anesthesia than their blonde, brunette and black-haired counterparts, according to a 2004 study.
+On average, gingers need 20 percent more general anesthesia than their blonde, brunette and black-haired counterparts, according to 2004 study in the Anesthesiology journal.
 In my experience, the anesthesia wears off as quickly as cheap nail polish, but does work initially.
-Another study in 2005 showed that redheads are also more resistant to the effects of local anesthesia (the dentist is enemy No. 1).
+Another study in 2005, also published in Anesthesiology, showed that redheads are also more resistant to the effects of local anesthesia (the dentist is enemy No. 1).
 But beyond needing more pain meds, redheads have heaps of other health issues.

 One author of the study, Dr. Daniela Robles-Espinoza, explained why redheads are more sensitive to UV rays and much more prone to melanoma, which has to do with the variant gene’s inability to control the production of pigmentation that protects humans from DNA damage.

 Before you start throwing a non-redhead theme party in honor of your lack of scarlet hair, put down the confetti.
 You may still be at risk for many of the same issues that plague gingers.
-A recent study published in Nature Communications found that many people carry one variant allele of the MC1R gene (it takes two to be a redhead).
+A 2016 study in the journal Nature Communications found that many people carry one variant allele of the MC1R gene (it takes two to be a redhead).

 The twist, according to Robles-Espinoza, is there are many people who carry the variant gene and may have a similar level of risk as card-carrying redheads.
 Having just one variant allele of MC1R could increase cancer mutations at a much faster rate, reaching the number found in a non-carrier 21 years older.
 Additionally, the redhead gene might show up in a family that hasn’t seen a ginger for decades.
 You may have no idea the variant allele is lurking in your DNA.